exponea/exponea-ios-sdk/Documentation/push-notifications.md

 For each extension, follow the instructions in [Notification Extensions](https://documentation.bloomreach.com/engagement/docs/ios-sdk-notification-extensions) to set it up correctly to use the Exponea Notification Service included in the SDK.

-Using of `ExponeaNotificationContentService.didReceive()` method will enhance notification body with image and actions that are delivered within UNNotification payload.
-Notification actions shown by `ExponeaNotificationContentService` are registered with configurations to open your application with required information and to handle campaign click automatically.
+Using the `ExponeaNotificationContentService.didReceive()` method will enhance the notification body with an image and actions delivered within the UNNotification payload.
+The notification actions shown by `ExponeaNotificationContentService` are registered with configurations to open your application with the required information and handle campaign clicks automatically.

 #### Checklist:
  - [ ] Check that push notifications with images and buttons sent from Engagement are correctly displayed on your device.
 Push delivery tracking should work.